SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 * You have installed Jenkins 2.60.3 or higher.
 * You have set up Project “Piper”.
 See [README](https://github.com/SAP/jenkins-library/blob/master/README.md).
 * You have installed SAP Solution Manager 7.2 SP6.
 See [README](https://github.com/SAP/devops-cm-client/blob/master/README.md).
-* You have installed the Multi-Target Application (MTA) Archive Builder 1.0.6 or any compatible version.
+* You have installed the Multi-Target Application (MTA) Archive Builder 1.0.6 or newer.
 See [SAP Development Tools](https://tools.hana.ondemand.com/#cloud).
+* You have installed Node.js including node and npm.
+See https://nodejs.org/en/download/.

 ## Context